x64fdsvc/ProcessKiller/README.md

 A Simple Batch ProcessKiller Made by @ztlv_, June 2024.

-Replace Image Names(Application Names) before the .exe's to use ProcessKiller on other Applications, Chrome.exe has been set as an example
+Replace Image Names(Application Names) before the .exe's to use ProcessKiller on other Applications.
+Chrome.exe has been set as an example

 To find your Image Name(Application Name) Run Command Prompt,  tasklist.
 And use your Applications Image Name